Pithapuram Nageswara Rao: Career

-Nageswara Rao made his playback singing debut at the age of 16 in the film Mangala Sutram (1946) at the age of 16.
+Nageswara Rao made his playback singing debut at the age of 16 in the film Mangala Sutram (1946).
 He later sang in the classic film Chandralekha (1948), produced by Gemini Studios, which helped establish him as a playback singer in the industry.
 Over the years, he lent his voice to several notable films, including Mantra Dandam (1951) and Paradesi (1953), where he sang for the actor Akkineni Nageswara Rao.
 One of his most popular songs, "Prabhu Marala Palakavela," composed by Saluri Rajeswara Rao, became a major hit and solidified his position as a busy playback singer.

 In Mayabazar (1957), Pithapuram Nageswara Rao initially recorded the song "Sundari Nee Vanti Divya Swaroopamu" for Relangi's character.
 However, the song was later re-recorded with Ghantasala's voice, which was used in the final film.

 Throughout his career, Nageswara Rao sang thousands of songs across multiple languages, including Telugu, Tamil, and Kannada.
 His second wave of success came through his collaboration with Madhavapeddi Satyam, where they performed numerous comedic songs together, both in films and live concerts.
 Some of his notable songs during this period include "Ayyayyo Jebulo Dabbulu Poyene" from Kula Gothralu (1962) and "Maa Oollo Oka Paduchundi" from Ave Kallu (1967), the latter being a duet with Ghantasala.

 Pithapuram Nageswara Rao earned the affectionate title "Andhra Rafi" for his unique voice.
 He continued his career in films until the late 1970s, with his final song being in the 1978 film Bommarillu.
 As playback opportunities diminished over time, he gradually withdrew from the industry.
 Nageswara Rao died on 5 March 1996.